confluentinc/ksql/docs/faq.rst

 Configure the ``ksql.schema.registry.url`` to point to Schema Registry (see :ref:`install_ksql-avro-schema`).

 .. important:: To use Avro data with KSQL you must have Schema Registry installed.
-This is included by default with Confluent Platform Enterprise.
+This is included by default with |cp|.

 =========================
 How can I scale out KSQL?